Chart Color Schemes

 An assessment of population growth drivers in Dapto - Avondale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Dapto - Avondale's population is around 24,828 as of November 2025.
-This reflects an increase of 633 people since the Census in 2021, which reported a population of 24,195.
-The change is inferred from the estimated resident population of 24,803 from the ABS as of June 2024 and an additional 184 validated new addresses since the Census date.
-This level of population equates to a density ratio of 438 persons per square kilometer.
-Dapto - Avondale's growth rate of 2.6% since the Census positions it within 2.5 percentage points of the non-metro area, which had a growth rate of 5.1%.
-Population growth was primarily driven by interstate migration contributing approximately 39.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Dapto-Avondale's population was around 25,684 as of Nov 2025.
+This reflected an increase of 1,489 people (6.2%) since the 2021 Census, which reported a population of 24,195 people.
+The change was inferred from the estimated resident population of 24,765 from the ABS as of June 2024 and an additional 184 validated new addresses since the Census date.
+This level of population equated to a density ratio of 453 persons per square kilometer.
+Dapto-Avondale's growth of 6.2% since the 2021 census exceeded the Rest of NSW (5.7%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 39.6% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of Australia's non-metropolitan areas is projected, with Dapto - Avondale expected to increase by 3,365 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.3% over the 17 years.
+Anticipating future population dynamics, an above median growth of Australia's non-metropolitan areas is projected, with the area expected to increase by 3,365 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 9.5% over the 17 years.

 Frequently Asked Questions - Population